chouenji/Toy_Language/README.md

 ## Requirements
 Make sure your Python version is 3.0 or above
 ## Status
 The tokenizer and parser have been implemented.
-The interpreter can assign variables with integers and basic arithmetic calculations, report uninitialized variables, and general syntax errors.
+The interpreter can assign variables with integers and basic arithmetic calculations, report uninitialized variables and general syntax errors.

 ## Usage
 Comment out the tests cases or input on main.py file.